rubocop/rubocop/manual/node_pattern.md

 Specify all the logic around what kind of nodes we have and put it in rule methods.

-The code bellow belongs to [Style/ArrayJoin](http://www.rubydoc.info/github/bbatsov/rubocop/Rubocop/Cop/Style/ArrayJoin) cop and it's in favor of `Array#join` over `Array#*`.
+The code below belongs to [Style/ArrayJoin](http://www.rubydoc.info/github/bbatsov/rubocop/Rubocop/Cop/Style/ArrayJoin) cop and it's in favor of `Array#join` over `Array#*`.
 Then it tries to find code like `%w(one two three) * ", "` and suggest to use `#join` instead.